Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Preparation of arbitrary mixed states

 \subsubsection{Incomplete Cholesky decomposition}

-In many applications, it is good enough to prepare only an approximate state $\rho'$ that is close enough to $\rho$, instead of $\rho$ itself as originally specified.
-The \emph{incomplete Cholesky decomposition} \cite{golub2012matrix, Matlab:ichol} can be performed upon $\rho$ to give rise to such approximation.
+In many applications, it is sufficient to prepare only an approximate state $\rho'$ that is close enough to $\rho$, instead of $\rho$ itself as originally specified.
+The \emph{incomplete Cholesky decomposition} \cite{golub2012matrix, Matlab:ichol} can be performed on $\rho$ to obtain such an approximation.

 For a $d\times d$ Hermitian positive semi-definite matrix $M$, the incomplete Cholesky decomposition gives the factorization